tc39/notes/meetings/2023-09/september-28.md

 CDA: It’s in the – sorry.
 I am going to interrupt because somebody posted https://github.com/tc39/process-document/pull/31 in the delegates room in Matrix.
 The names were: strawperson, proposal, draft, candidate, and finished.

-JHD?: Thank you.
+JHD: Thank you.
 Yes, they were there and removed from the process document 2 or 3 years ago.
 I stamped the PR, apparently.
 The names used to be there and we removed them because nobody uses them.

->> It does seem like the names were not the kinds of names that I am listing here.
+It does seem like the names were not the kinds of names that I am listing here.
 The names I am listing here are supposed to be self-descriptive, whereas the names you can’t really figure out, what this stages meant.
->> Fair
->> Just from the name.
+Fair.
+Just from the name.
 There’s the slight difference.

 JHD: I think either way my point stands.
 I am fine adding names, if we like.
 People will continue to refer by number, and it seems prudent to find a new number.